 While pregnant with Avery I never gave much thought to what it was going to be like going from one child to two.
 Mostly because Hayden is six years old and I didn’t have to worry about extra diaper changes or feedings.
-At six, Hayden can be pretty self sufficient when he wants to be (those with six year olds will understand what I mean).
+At six, Hayden can be pretty self sufficient when he wants to be.

-When you have that big of a time span between children you tend to forget what having a newborn is like.
+When you have that that large age gap between children you tend to forget what having a newborn is like.
+You can read about Avery’s birth HERE.
 You forget about the sleep deprivation, the onslaught of postpartum emotions, the toll an infant takes on your personal sanity as well as your relationships.
 When thinking about going from one child to two, actually three including Aaron’s daughter, I honestly didn’t think that things would change or be different but I was completely wrong.

 Not only did I have to attempt to maintain my son’s schedule: school, appointments and sports or after school activities, I now have to do it with a baby in tow.
-Simple trips to drop Hayden off at school have become a process to include the tiny human dependent on a car seat, breastmilk and diapers.
-In the mornings I have to make sure Hayden is fed and ready for school in his uniform with his lunch and homework packed away in his backpack, Avery is fed and changed and also pump since breast feeding and getting Avery to transfer milk has been a struggle.
-Our morning routine has now doubled and I haven’t even thought about how I will manage this upon returning to work in 9 weeks.
+Simple trips to drop Hayden off at school have become a process to include the tiny human dependent on a car seat, breast milk and diapers.
+In the mornings I had to make sure Hayden got fed, ready for school in his uniform with his lunch and homework packed away in his backpack.
+Avery also needs to be fed and changed while I need to pump.
+Our morning routine has now doubled.

-What’s one thing you learned when you had more children?
+What’s one thing you learned by going from one child to two?
 Or if a first time mom, what lessons did you learn during the first year?
 Let me know in the comments!